Poland: Parliament approves controversial media reform bill | DW | 17.12.2021

 Poland's parliament voted in support of a controversial media reform bill targeting Discovery-owned TVN24.
 The bill now goes to President Andrzej Duda to be signed into law.

-Poland's parliament voted in support of a controversial media reform bill Friday that targets Discovery-owned TVN.
+Poland's parliament voted unexpectedly Friday to overturn a Senate veto of a previously shelved controversial media reform bill that targets Discovery-owned TVN.

 The bill aims to limit foreign ownership of media companies, but critics charge the legislation is designed mainly to affect TVN, which has been critical of the Polish government.
 The move to force the ouster of Discovery as the owner of TVN has caused tensions with the US.